PlatONnetwork/client-sdk-java/doc/Java-SDK-en.md

 Type result = contract.someMethod(<param1>, ...).send();
 ```

-## Wasm Contract Call
+## WASM Contract Call

-When deploying a Wasm smart contract on the blockchain, it must first be compiled into a bytecode format and then sent as part of the transaction.
-The Java SDK will help you generate a Java wrapper class for Wasm smart contracts, which can easily deploy Wasm smart contracts and call transaction methods, events, and constant methods in Wasm smart contracts.
+When deploying a WASM smart contract on the blockchain, it must first be compiled into a bytecode format and then sent as part of the transaction.
+The Java SDK will help you generate a Java wrapper class for WASM smart contracts, which can easily deploy WASM smart contracts and call transaction methods, events, and constant methods in WASM smart contracts.

-### Compile Wasm Source Code
+### Compile WASM Source Code

-* Compile Wasm contract source code with `CDT` compiler([CDT download](https://github.com/PlatONnetwork/PlatON-CDT/releases))：
+* Compile WASM contract source code with `CDT` compiler([CDT download](https://github.com/PlatONnetwork/PlatON-CDT/releases))：

-After the CDT installation is successful, you can compile the Wasm contract source code with the following command:
+After the CDT installation is successful, you can compile the WASM contract source code with the following command:

 ```shell
 $ platon-cpp <contract>.cpp